statoscope/statoscope/packages/stats-validator-plugin-webpack/docs/rules/restricted-deps.md

 ### string

-Specify disallowed package or module, depends on string content.
+Specify restricted package or module, depends on string content.

 If dependency name is a relative path (starts from `.`) it treats as a module: